lauratravin/lauratravin.github.io/_posts/2018-01-29-things_that_struggle_me_the_most_about_learning_a_computer_language.markdown

  The rest of the fetch follow the typical construction, with a function to treat the object if it is found, where I assign the name and first name to the form and if it is not found I show a message to the user on the same form.

- On the backend side, we need to modify the index route for passenger controller
+ On the backend side, we need to modify the index route for passenger controller.
+In this case there is a serializer but it work with it or without.

   ![cat_code](http://www.redhikari.com/clients/learnco/PE4.jpg)

-	In this case there is a serializer but it work with it or without.